Franklin BSP Realty Trust (FBRT)

 AI Analysis | Feedback

-Micah Goodman is a Managing Director, General Counsel, and Chief Administrative Officer of Benefit Street Partners' commercial real estate business, and General Counsel and Corporate Secretary of Benefit Street Partners Realty Trust, Inc. Prior to joining BSP in 2014, Mr. Goodman was an executive director in the transaction management group at Ladder Capital Finance, where his team was responsible for structuring, negotiating, and closing commercial real estate loans.
+Micah Goodman is a Managing Director, Real Estate General Counsel, and Chief Administrative Officer with Benefit Street Partners.
+Before joining Benefit Street Partners in 2014, Mr. Goodman was an Executive Director in the transaction management group at Ladder Capital Finance.
+Prior to that, he was a Vice President in the real estate capital markets group at Credit Suisse.

 AI Analysis | Feedback